kdestasio/bidsQC/qualityCheck/README.md

 ### 1. Change the paths<a name="paths">

-`pathToBidsFolder` is the path to the folder that houses your subject data.
+`path_bidsdata` is the path to the folder that houses your subject data.
 `logdir` is the path that sets where the logfiles are saved.

 ### 2. Enter `Sequence` information<a name="sequence">